johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

-* Mark Andrews provided the initial inspiration for writing some code to experiment with the combination of the location mechanism from the generalised notifications with DDNS Updates across zone cuts.
+* Mark Andrews provided the initial inspiration for writing some code to experiment with the combination of the location mechanism from the generalised notifications with DNS UPDATEs across zone cuts.

 --- back

 # Change History (to be removed before publication)

-* draft-johani-dnsop-automate-zone-cuts-via-ddns-00
+* draft-johani-dnsop-delegation-mgmt-via-ddns-00

 > Initial public draft.